zzzzzzfy/Quantized-Reasoning-Models/README.md

 ## News 🔥

+- [2025/06] We now support real-quantization for AWQ and GPTQ.
+The real-quantized models are released at [Modelzoo](#modelzoo).
-- [2025/04] The code for fake-quantization and evaluation is publicly released!.
+- [2025/04] The code for fake-quantization and evaluation is publicly released!

 ## Contents